Vampires. Shifters. Fae. Djinn. Mages. This ain’t the New York City you know…

 “Aw…too little.”
 Brune was staring glumly at his empty fingers.
 Apparently one lick had been enough to finish his off.
 Aspen gave him the rest of hers.
 After another lick Brune stomped off to wash his hands in the square’s fountain.
-Aspen stood there, trying to remember the taste of mint, the coolness of the ice cream, the—
+Aspen stood and brushed her pants off, trying to remember the taste of mint, the coolness of the ice cream, the—

 Someone shoved her.

 She hit the concrete hard, half her face splashing in a rancid puddle.
 Her palms stung where she’d scraped them.